Count the Ways

 "Count the Ways" is a song co-written and recorded by Canadian country artist Jade Eagleson.
 He wrote the track with Travis Wood, and the track's producers Todd Clark and Gavin Slate.
 It was the second single from Eagleson's debut studio album Jade Eagleson.

 Commercial performance

 "Count the Ways" reached a peak of number four on the Billboard Canada Country chart for the week of July 20, 2019, marking Eagleson's second consecutive top ten hit after debuting with "Got Your Name on It" in 2018.
-It has been certified Gold by Music Canada.
+It has been certified Platinum by Music Canada.

 Music video

 The official music video for "Count the Ways" premiered on April 24, 2019, and was directed by Ben Knechtel.
 It was shot in both Toronto, Ontario and at The Golden Wheel in Peterborough, Ontario, a spot in which Eagleson previously played for the kitchen staff at early in his music career.

 Credits and personnel

 Credits adapted from Jade Eagleson CD booklet.